 Figure 2 is the result from Claerbout II for one shot record.
 There is an inconsistency in the image.
-The bottom image in Figure 2 shows a blow up to see the lateral inconsistency in the CII image.
+The botMigration method effective for all frequencies tom image in Figure 2 shows a blow up to see the lateral inconsistency in the CII image.
 If you want to associate the image with something like structure and/or reflectivity, you are not obtaining something that is consistent in the simplest possible example.